DANGER: Thin Ice

 Safety on ice is your responsibility.
 Please keep your family safe and remind them to stay off of the ice.

-During the winter months, ponds and other bodies of water in and around the county will freeze.
+During the winter months, ponds and other bodies of water in and around the County will freeze.
 Keep off the ice.
 Safety on ice is your responsibility.
-Take proper care and keep off ice-covered bodies of water.
-Strathcona County does not monitor the ice condition on lakes, with the exception of the skating surfaces at Woodbridge Lake and Broadmoor Lake.
+Strathcona County does not monitor the ice condition on stormwater ponds (lakes), with the exception of the skating surfaces at Woodbridge Farms and Broadmoor Lake.

 Safety on ice is your responsibility

-Remind your family to play safe and stay off the ice!
+Remind your family to play safe and stay off the ice when signs are posted!
 Take proper care and be smart around ice-covered bodies of water.

-Remember, you can not judge the strength of ice by appearance alone.
+Remember, you cannot judge the strength of ice by appearance alone.
 Ice strength is affected by many factors including: weather conditions, road run-off, springs that feed into the water body, snow pack, and overall thickness.
 Stormwater ponds have an inlet and outlet pipe with water flowing much of the year.
 This can make ice weak and therefore it is always best to use caution.